Lou1sL/gba-io/README.md

 └──────────────────────────────────────────────────────────────── 0: ^CS1 == 1, 1: ^CS2 == 1 (for SDRAM)
 ```

-There are two types of addresses in general, and we treat them differently, one is the shared memory for both GBA console and PC, incuding the cartridge ROM data, the key feed, and some status registers, another one is the buffers, including the video feed and the double channel sound feeds.
+There are two types of addresses in general, and we treat them differently, one is the shared memory for both the GBA console and PC, including the cartridge ROM data, the key feed, and some status registers, another one is the buffers, including the video feed and the double channel sound feeds.
 The selection is driven by the GBA console from both the current GBA cartridge bus address and the cartridge bus's RD/WR signal.
 You can get the details in the following sections.

 The SDRAM is shared between the GBA console and the USB FIFO, instead of using a memory controller, the accessing to it is multiplexed.